 500 people in a year may seem like a large number until we look further and find that Alaska, as a whole, sees an average of over two million tourists per year (Covid years notwithstanding).

 This means that the average visitor to Alaska has a 0.00025% of dying or mysteriously disappearing while visiting our great state.

 With all of this, we can conclude that Alaska is a very safe place for tourists, as long as you’re properly prepared and don’t take any unnecessary risks.

 If you come to Alaska on a cruise ship for a week, your chances of survival are even better.
 There has never been a serious risk to passengers on board a cruise here, thanks to the numerous safety features and precautions taken.

 The deadliest shipwreck in Alaskan history was the SS Princess Sophie, which was lost along with all 343 people on board, back in 1918.

 For comparison’s sake, Royal Caribbean operates a ship in southeast Alaska called “The Radiance of the Seas,” which has 7,800 rooms and a total maximum capacity of 73,800 people.

-As long as you don’t plan on climbing a mountain, standing on top of a glacier, hiking through the wilderness, BASE jumping, or any other dangerous activities, you have nearly a 100% chance of survival.
+As long as you don’t plan on climbing Devils Thumb, standing on top of a glacier, hiking through the wilderness, BASE jumping, or any other dangerous activities, you have nearly a 100% chance of survival.

 Even if you do plan on doing those things, as long as you’re properly prepared, you have a very good chance of survival as well.